 Seasonal eating is so enjoyable when you can make this wonderful, zesty Whole Blood Orange Cake.
 Using the whole of the orange creates a special cake that's deceptively easy but always delicious.
-This cake is naturally gluten-free, dairy-free, Paleo-friendly and just perfect for your next afternoon tea.
+This cake is a sticky and dense cake - naturally gluten-free, dairy-free, Paleo-friendly and just perfect for your next afternoon tea.
 The recipe is crazy easy to make, has a super short ingredient list and includes options to cook in your Instant Pot/Multicooker or the oven.
-What's not to love?!
+You can also customise the decoration and frosting to your liking... what's not to love?!

 Blood oranges have a short season every year from mid-Winter (late July) until mid-Spring (October), so it's important to get in quickly while you can still find them.
 It's fair to say that I've gone a little crazy for blood oranges the last couple of years.
 I'm also working on a Blood Orange Sherbet recipe that will be available very soon and is perfect for those warmer Spring days.
 Blood oranges have a beautiful floral flavour and a lovely pink juice that creates a striking baby pink glaze contrasted with a blood orange decoration.